PLTools/OCanren/README.md

 # Building from sources

 This section contains instructions on how to build OCanren from sources and how to build and run tests.
+This part of README is very often lagging behind actual situation.
+Look into CI logs for absolutely up-to-date and correct instructions.

 ## Building the library

+OCanren uses standard for OCaml package manager called Opam.

+* Use `opam pin add . --yes --no-action` to pin OCanren
+* To install depexts (dependecies from your system package manager)

+   opam install opam-depext --yes opam depext OCanren --yes --with-test

 OCanren uses [dune](https://dune.readthedocs.io/en/stable/) build system.
 In order to build the library only, type `dune build src`